What are the symptoms?

 Most of these symptoms can be found in other disorders but when arthritis affects the first two finger joints, it is highly suggestive of haemochromatosis.

-In such cases haemochromatosis should be considered as a diagnosis.
-Most individuals with haemochromatosis will develop at least one or two of these symptoms, although possibly in a mild form.
-The need for treatment does not depend on the presence of symptoms.
-Anybody with this diagnosis should be treated to remove iron overload.
+Most individuals with haemochromatosis will develop at least one or two of the above symptoms, although possibly in a mild form.